smgwaltney/syslib-2/README.md

 	(author, title, publisher, copyright) values
 	('Emma Donoghue', 'Room', 'Little, Brown \& Company', '2010-08-06'), ('Zadie Smith', 'White Teeth', 'Hamish Hamilton', '2000-01-27');

+#### Cataloging in the OPAC

+	Create a page index.html and a php script (see Dr. Burns code) *make sure to change IP address to your own*

+	use the php script to connect with mysql enter the books table within mysql database

+	**security**
+	you want only those with the correct user name and password to have access apache2.conf has to be overridden to change Allow Override None to Allow override all **see directions with Dr. Burns syslib book**